How to hang prepasted wallpaper in a small guest bedroom closet. An easy project to do and it was completed in less than 2 hours.

 This weekend we’ll finish the quarter round, add shelving and a rod.

 It’s a small space, for sure, but I should be able to store some of my shoes and hanging clothes.
-It’s certainly better than hanging them in a bag in the basement, where they’ve been ever since we started.
+A small closet is definitely better than no closet.

 My final thoughts on wallpaper(?)